Many years later

 On his second attempt, he tried to construct physical walls.
 They were equally disastrous; the attackers simply poured over them like a river of angry ants.
 Nothing seemed to be effective.
 Widespread effects didn’t do enough damage to physically stop the onslaught.
 Focused, directed damage didn’t affect enough of the army to stymie the advance.
 It couldn’t be done.

-The futility of the task couldn’t be the purpose of the lesson, otherwise they would have ended it hours ago.
+The futility of the task couldn’t be the purpose of the lesson, otherwise, they would have ended it hours ago.
 So he tried getting creative.
 At one point, he tried simply running away, but this also was not the answer that Master Kobayashi was looking for.
 His frustration was beginning to get the best of him as he tried increasingly outlandish gambits.

 At one point, when they brought in a new regiment to serve as attackers, he decided to take a different approach.
-If he couldn’t overpower them with brute force, our outmaneuver them with sheer cunning, perhaps he could cow them with pure fear?
+If he couldn’t overpower them with brute force, or outmaneuver them with sheer cunning, perhaps he could cow them with pure fear?

-It was a new regiment; Master Kobayashi told them the instructions prior to the battle, but this was their first run-through.
+It was a new regiment; Master Kobayashi told them the instructions before the battle, but this was their first run-through.
 So Heraclius hastily assembled a crude simulacrum of Master Kobayashi, along with the Rosarius he carried.
 He hoped that the army was unfamiliar enough with the exercise that they would not realize that Master Kobayashi typically observed, invisibly, at a distance.

 When the army began to charge, Heraclius began the show.
 He feigned an argument with his creation.
 He artificially magnified his voice so that the first line of soldiers could clearly hear him.